Dog and a kitten in an Easter basket

 Dog-Friendly Easter Eggs

-You can make healthy dog easter treats out of carob – easter eggs can be fashioned out of this in moulds, perfect for dogs to enjoy when joining in with easter egg hunts!
-Speaking of Easter egg hunts…
+Your pets might not be able to enjoy chocolate Easter eggs, but that doesn't mean you can't make healthy dog Easter treats with carob.
+Easter eggs can be fashioned out of this in moulds, perfect for dogs to enjoy when joining in with easter egg hunts!

 Keep Hunts Fun, But Structured